splewis/get5/documentation/docs/match_schema.md

     This parameter is ignored if `map_sides` is set for all maps. `standard` and `always_knife` behave similarly (knife) when `skip_veto` is `true`.<br><br>**`Default: "standard"`**
-13. _Required_<br>The map pool to pick from, as an array of strings (`["de_dust2", "de_nuke"]` etc.), or if `skip_veto` is `true`, the order of maps played (limited by `num_maps`).
-Similarly to teams, you can set this to an object with a `fromfile` property to load a map list from a separate file.
+13. _Required_<br>The map pool to pick from, as an array of strings (`["de_dust2", "de_nuke"]` etc.), or if `skip_veto` is `true`, the order of maps played (limited by `num_maps`).<br><br>You can load maps from workshop collections by using the syntax `"workshop/map_id/map_name"`, i.e. `"workshop/1193875520/Old Aztec"`.
+The name parameter is used to present the map in the [map selection](../veto) phase.
+If you provide maps from the community workshop, you must have a [Steam Web API key](https://steamcommunity.com/dev) configured for your server, or the match config will fail to load.<br><br>Similarly to teams, you can set this to an object with a `fromfile` property to load a map list from a separate file.<br><br>If you use workshop maps, it is recommended that you set [`mp_match_end_restart 1`](https://totalcsgo.com/command/mpmatchendrestart) on your server, so a new map does not load in case it takes a long time to download a workshop map.
+You can also set `sv_broadcast_ugc_downloads 1` and `sv_broadcast_ugc_download_progress_interval 1` if you want to inform players that a workshop map is being downloaded.
+In the vast majority of cases, this process should only take a few seconds.
 14. _Optional_<br>Wrapper for the server's `mp_teamprediction_pct`.
 This determines the chances of `team1`
     winning.<br><br>**`Default: 0`**
 15. _Optional_<br>Wrapper for the server's `mp_teamprediction_txt`.<br><br>**`Default: ""`**